Rpcraig123/Tic-Tac-Toe/readme.md

 >## *Future Updates*

-- [ ] additional CSS styling to improve appearance and make the game compatible with mobile displays.
+- [ ] Additional CSS styling to improve appearance and make the game compatible with mobile displays.
 - [ ] Implementing a single player mode that would allow the user to play against a computer player.